gardener/gardener/docs/usage/shoot_versions.md

 For **Kubernetes versions**, the forceful update picks the latest `non-preview` patch version of the current minor version.

 If the cluster is already on the latest patch version and the latest patch version is also expired, it will continue with the latest patch version of the **next consecutive minor Kubernetes version**, so **it will result in an update of a minor Kubernetes version!**

-Please note, that multiple consecutive minor version upgrades are possible.
+Please note that multiple consecutive minor version upgrades are possible.
 This can occur if the Shoot is updated to a version that in turn is also `expired`.
 In this case, the version is again upgraded in the **next** maintenance time.